apacheignite/documentation/data-grid/spring-caching.md

 [block:api-header]
 {
   "type": "basic",
-  "title": "How to enable caching"
+  "title": "How to Enable Caching"
 }
 [/block]
 Only two simple steps are required to plug in Ignite's cache into your Spring-based application: